the-teachingRSE-project/competencies/summarised_competencies.md

 the expanding need of storage and processing, with no clear deceleration in sight.
 At the same time, current science is well aware of several planetary boundaries being exceeded due to human activities [@Richardson2023].
-Data processing, storage and transfer account for a non-negligible fraction [@IEA2024].
-Demands to move resource consumption to a sustainable rate are well justified and supported by science [@Sills2019].
 The \ac{GREENER} principles [@Lannelongue2023] suggest how
 these concerns can be addressed and how research computing can become more environmentally sustainable.